AdobeDocs/experience-platform.en/help/data-governance/labels/overview.md

 ### Using the UI

 The **[!UICONTROL Policies]** workspace in the [!DNL Experience Platform] UI allows you to view and manage core and custom labels for your organization.
-The **[!DNL Datasets]** workspace allows you to apply labels to datasets and fields.
-For more information, refer to the [labels user guide](user-guide.md).
+You can use the **[!UICONTROL Schemas]** workspace to [apply labels to your Experience Data Model (XDM) schemas](../../xdm/tutorials/labels.md), or you can use the **[!DNL Datasets]** workspace to [apply labels to datasets](./user-guide.md) instead.

+>[!NOTE]
+>
+>Applying labels at the dataset level is only supported for data governance use cases.
+If you are trying to create access policies for the data, you must apply labels to the schema that the dataset is based on.
+See the overview on [attribute-based access control](../../access-control/abac/overview.md) for more information.

 ### Using APIs

 The `/labels` endpoint in the [Policy Service API](https://www.adobe.io/experience-platform-apis/references/policy-service/) allows you to programmatically manage data usage labels, including creating custom labels.
 Refer to the [labels endpoint guide](../api/labels.md) for more information.

 The [Dataset Service API](https://www.adobe.io/experience-platform-apis/references/dataset-service/) is used to manage labels for dataset and fields.
 See the guide on [managing dataset labels](./dataset-api.md) for more information.

+>[!NOTE]
+>
+>Applying labels at the dataset level is only supported for data governance use cases.
+If you are trying to create access policies for the data, you must [apply labels to the schema](../../xdm/tutorials/labels.md) that the dataset is based on.
+See the overview on [attribute-based access control](../../access-control/abac/overview.md) for more information.

 ## Next steps